lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-22-just-because-inventory-is-invisible.md

 >
 > If we don’t believe the CFO, we can walk through the engineering department and look for inventory.
 But since the inventory in a product development process is not physical objects but information, it is virtually invisible.
 Inventory could double overnight in an engineering department, and we would see no change in the physical appearance of that department.
 >
-> But **just because this inventory is invisible doesn’t mean it doesn’t exist**.
+> But just because this inventory is invisible doesn’t mean it doesn’t exist.
 Product development inventory is observable through its effects: increased cycle time, delayed feedback, constantly shifting priorities, and status reporting.
 Unfortunately, all of these effects hurt economic performance.